-We invite you to browse our website and explore the many various types of personal injury claims handled by Law Offices of Mitchell R. Friedman, P.C.
+We invite you to browse our website and explore the many various type of person handled by Law Offices of Mitchell R. Friedman, P.C.
 We are a full-service firm and handle all aspects of the case from the intake to settlement or verdict.
-My office obtains our clients the monetary compensation they deserve and makes sure they get proper and paid for medical treatment.
+My office obtains our clients the monetary compensation they deserve and make they sure they get proper and paid for medical treatment.
 We settle many cases without even the need for a lawsuit.
-We are affiliated with a large network of medical and chiropractic providers who will treat your injuries and make you feel better whether it is physical therapy, chiropractic, pain management, or surgery.
+We are affiliated with a large network of medical and chiropractic providers who will treat your injuries and make you feel better whether it is physical therapy, chiropractic, pain management or surgery.

 If you are physically able and especially where there is visible property damage, it would be very helpful if you used your cell phone and take photographs of the involved vehicles.
 This will help persuade an insurance company or a jury that you sustained significant compensable injuries in the accident.
 Lastly, when speaking to the police you should not admit to any fault and if possible solicit an admission of fault from the other drivers.
 An admission of fault on the police report goes a long way in determining liability for the accident.

 B) Slip and falls and trip and falls – Another common type of accident is the slip and/or trip fall.

 These commonly occur on a sidewalk, stairway, walk-way, store, restaurant, supermarket, recreational facility or parking lot.
 It is very important to document the location and photograph the defect.
 If weather is involved and you slipped on snow or ice, photograph it as soon as possible after it happened as the conditions are normally not permanent and are subject to fairly rapid change or clean up.
 My office can follow up and order a weather report to confirm precipitation around the day of the event.
 Please also photograph and note lighting conditions as poor visibility of the defect is often a factor in defendant’s liability.